liugangcode/torch-molecule/docs/source/example.rst

    from torch_molecule import GREAMolecularPredictor from sklearn.metrics import mean_absolute_error

+   # huggingface repo_id including the user name and repo name
    repo_id = "user/repo_id"

    # Train and push a model to Hugging Face